SAM: Self-adapting Mixture Prior to Dynamically Borrow Information from Historical Data in Clinical Trials

 {\bf Corollary 1} $\quad$ The SAM prior is information-borrowing consistent in the sense that when the sample size of $D$ and $D_h$ are large, it achieves full information borrowing contained in $\pi_1(\theta)$ if $D_h$ and $D$ are congruent (i.e., $\theta_h=\theta$), and it discards $D_h$ if $D_h$ and $D$ are incongruent (i.e., $|\theta-\theta_h| = \delta$).

 In contrast, some existing information borrowing methods, such as power priors and commensurate priors, may not possess these desirable properties.
-This is because the observation unit used to estimate the information-borrowing parameter (e.g., power parameter, shrinkage parameter) in these approaches is the dataset rather than the subject (Neuenschwander et al., 2000; Jiang et al., 2022).
+This is because the observation unit used to estimate the information-borrowing parameter (e.g., power parameter, shrinkage parameter) in these approaches is the dataset rather than the subject (Neuenschwander et al., 2000; Jiang et al., 2023).
 Increasing the number of subjects does not guarantee the convergence of the estimate of the information-borrowing parameters.
 Our simulation study, described later, shows that compared to power priors and commensurate priors, SAM priors are more responsive and adaptive to prior-data conflict and exhibit better performance in controlling bias and type I errors in the presence of such conflict.
 Furthermore, compared to commensurate priors, posterior inference for SAM priors is often simpler and analytically trackable.
 SAM priors are also more flexible and can seamlessly handle single or multiple $D_h$ by choosing different forms of $\pi_1(\theta)$, as described previously.
 This flexibility can be challenging for commensurate priors and power priors.